ddella/Kubernetes-Cluster/04-K8s-master-worker.md

 Use [this page](./09-ContainerD.md)

+## Install `ipvs`
+Kube-proxy can run in one of three modes, each implemented with different data plane technologies:
+- userspace
+- iptables
+- IPVS

+I strongly suggest to use `ipvs`.
+You will need to install it.
+Follow the instruction [here](./88-IPVS.md) to install `ipvs` on Ubuntu 22.04.

 # Stop
 Congratulations!
 You have a fully functional Linux Ubuntu 22.04 ready to be part in a Kubernetes Cluster as either a master or worker node 🎉

+The next steps are:
+- BootStrap the Cluster
+- Join more Master and Worker Nodes

 <a name="k8s-master"></a>
 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 # Next Steps
 The next steps would be to configure one and more K8s master node.